rsp/node-filt/README.md

 Known problems
 --------------
-It prints an extra newline at the end - the split module used internally is apparently with an extra empty line at the end when there is none
-- I need to fix it.
+It prints an extra newline at the end - the split module used internally is apparently running the callback with an extra empty line at the end when there is none - I need to fix it.

 Installation
 ------------